Hopf-Galois module structure of degree p extensions of p-adic fields: Typical degree extensions

-This statement is \cite[Theorem 2.2]{elder2018}.
-Actually, the result therein is more general because it includes the case $\mathrm{char}(K)=p$ and it is not assumed that $\widetilde{L}/K$ is totally ramified (under Elder's notation, this corresponds to the restrictions that $e=d$ and $f=1$).
-For the reader's guidance, we include a dictionary of notation with respect to that work (only for the cases where a different label has been taken).
+This result is \cite[Theorem 2.2]{elder2018}.
+Actually, the statement therein is more general than Theorem \ref{thm:eldertypicalp} because it includes the case $\mathrm{char}(K)=p$ and it is not assumed that $\widetilde{L}/K$ is totally ramified (under Elder's notation, our restrictions correspond to $e=d$ and $f=1$).
+For the reader's guidance, we include a dictionary of notation with respect to that work.

+These refer to the cases where a different label has been taken.
+On the contrary, the labels $b$ and $\ell$ have the same meaning in Theorem \ref{thm:eldertypicalp} and \cite[Theorem 2.2]{elder2018}.

+\begin{rmk}\normalfont Let $L/K$ be a typical degree $p$ extension of $p$-adic fields and let $x\in L$ be an element satisfying \eqref{eq:typicalx}.
+It can be seen from the proof of Theorem \ref{thm:eldertypicalp} at \cite[Section 2.2.4]{elder2018} that $v_L(x)=-b$.
+The idea is that, calling $X$ the Artin-Schreier generator of the Galois degree $p$ extension $\widetilde{L}/M$, the element $x_1=\frac{1}{r}Tr_{\widetilde{L}/L}(yX)$ is the first term of a Cauchy sequence $\{x_n\}$ (with respect to the extension of $p$-adic absolute value to $L$) with limit $x$.
+It is proved that all these terms have $L$-valuation $-b$, from which it follows that so does $x$. \end{rmk}